scottfr/State-Provider/README.md

 >
 > dataTracked.title; # = "A New Book"

+# Time Function

+The timeFunction property on the State Provider config object lets you determine how changes are batched together.
+If you change the function to something that has a 1-minute resolution, for instance, all changes in a given minute will be batched together.

 # Compatibility

 State Provider uses Proxies which are an ECMAScript 6 feature.
 At this point, only Firefox supports proxies.
 Other browsers should be adding them soon.